 Below you will find references to areas of the Texas Business and Commerce Code and the Texas Occupations Code that govern contests, sweepstakes, and charitable raffles.
-If you find these statutes difficult to understand, you may want to view the “plain English” resources on this page or speak to an attorney.
+If you find these statutes difficult to understand, you may want to view the “Understanding the Law” resources on this page or speak to an attorney.

-The Texas Attorney General's consumer protection division publishes articles that help to explain the Texas laws in “plain English.”
+The Texas Attorney General's consumer protection division publishes articles that help to explain the Texas laws in simple terms.
 Below are links related to raffles, lotteries, and sweepstakes.